 The Special Collections Research Center (SCRC) Wiki offers a more complete history of W&M mascots.
-This shorter summary was prepared by the Office of University Relations in 2007.

 The W&M football team was nicknamed "The Orange and White" after the team colors.

 The uniform colors changed to the "Orange and Black," because the white became dirty too quickly, according to one report.
 The team was consequently called "The Orange and Black."

 The nickname "Indians" was first referenced in the 1916 edition of the Colonial Echo referring to the basketball team.
 The teams adopted the nickname and a logo of an Indian with a knife and tomahawk.

 The university earned the nickname "Fighting Virginians" from the "Northern Press" as a result of the team's effort in a 24-7 loss to the Syracuse Orangemen.